 Family Teams must have a minimum of three racers and there is no maximum number of family members that can be on the team, but there must be a direct family connection.
 The three high point gainers contribute to the team score.

-The NASTAR Handicap Chart provides young and old, female or male racers with an equal opportunity to contribute to their team.
+The NASTAR Handicap Chart provides young and old, female or male racers with an equal opportunity to contribute to their team or score maximum points.
 The first column on the Handicap Chart shows the age group and the second column shows the minimum handicap needed to score maximum of 10 team points.
-For example, a 13 year-old girl needs to earn a handicap of 12.99 or better to score 10 points for her team.
+For example, a 13 year-old girl needs to earn a handicap of 12.99 or better to score 10 points.

 How to Calculate Team Points